 The ordinary shares have no par value.
 Ordinary shares entitle the holder to participate in dividends and in the proceeds on winding up of the Company in proportion to the number of and amounts paid on the shares held.
 On a show of hands every holder of ordinary shares present at a meeting in person or by proxy is entitled to one vote and upon a poll each share is entitled to one vote.
-The fully paid ordinary shares are listed on the ASX.
+The fully paid ordinary shares were listed on the ASX until delisting on 21 March 2022.

-NOTE 14 ISSUED CAPITAL (continued)
+NOTE 13 ISSUED CAPITAL (continued)